tomodachi94/vscode-folgezettel/README.md

 This extension can be downloaded from [the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=tomodachi94.vscode-folgezettel), [the Open VSX Registry](https://open-vsx.org/extension/tomodachi94/vscode-folgezettel), or [directly from GitHub Releases](https://github.com/tomodachi94/vscode-folgezettel).[^1]

+This extension was built with [Foam](https://foambubble.github.io/foam/) in mind, but it should work equally well with other extensions (or none at all!).
+If you can think of a way to better integrate this with other extensions, please [open an issue](https://github.com/tomodachi94/vscode-folgezettel/issues).

 ## Commands

 All commands are available from the Command Palette (press Ctrl/Cmd+Shift+P and type the command name).
 They operate on Markdown files in the root of the current workspace.

+**I strongly recommend assigning any of these commands that you find helpful to [keyboard shortcuts](https://code.visualstudio.com/docs/configure/keybindings).**

 - `Folgezettel: New Train of Thought`
   - Creates and opens a new train of thought in the form `x.1`, where `x` is the next unused prefix